A Methodology for Process Design Kit Re-Centering Using TCAD and Experimental Data for Cryogenic Temperatures: Introduction

 While several methods have been proposed to address cryogenic CMOS modeling, they usually are limited to direct extraction of compact models using data from a few cryogenic temperature measurements of one or in some cases a few devices.
 Some such recent efforts are: cryogenic modeling of 28nm bulk CMOS tuning two parameters of the PSP model\cite{JungICEIC24}, BSIM-CMG model extraction for FinFETs\cite{SinghLAEDC24} etc. However, the simplistic approach of fitting limited measurements and extracting a compact model cannot produce a cryogenic PDK as the measured die can be anywhere between FF, SS corners, or even outside.
 While for room temperature (RT) models, measurements across many die/wafers/lots are performed and PDK is extracted, but for cryogenic CMOS this is not as easy and is also much more expensive (an example of cryogenic PDK from scratch has been reported in\cite{AkturkBCICTS24}, but that is for an old 130nm CMOS technology).
 Further, this simplistic approach has been usually targeted at a specific device architecture or technology node, which is useful, but has limited applicability for real circuit design, in contrast to the generic approach that we have developed.
+In summary, this highlights that existing one-off modeling approaches, although valuable for proof-of-concept, fall short of providing the comprehensive device libraries that engineers need for robust cryogenic circuit design.

 This paper outlines a procedure to accurately re-center room temperature foundry PDKs for supporting circuit design at cryogenic temperatures, using a combination of a minimum set of experimental cryogenic measurements of CMOS transistors on test chips and TCAD simulations.
 The methodology delivers PDK quality models for TT, SS, FF, SF and FS transistors and include statistical variability (mismatch).
 A flowchart summarizing the entire methodology is shown in Fig. 1 (corners skipped for simplicity).
 The next sections describe the various steps involved in re-centering procedure.
+Note that we have demonstrated the methodology for standard 22nm FDSOI technology at 77K and 4K temperatures, isothermal TCAD with no back gate bias applied, and excluding PEX/BEOL parasitic extraction.
+Further, while the compact-model used in this implementation is BSIM-IMG, alternative FD-SOI models such as L-UTSOI \cite{PoirouxTED15} could also be used within the same flow.
+Here, we focus on the enablement of digital/analog DC circuit operation; RF modeling demonstration is outside the present scope.
+All figures in this work show nMOS devices; the methodology is identical for pMOS.